Twitter

 • be rooted in spiritual, moral, social and cultural education.

-Students also have to submit a final response to the cultural perspective session.
+Students also have to submit a final response to each cultural perspectives course.
 It doesn’t necessarily follow the response has to be an essay!
 The response expected will reflect the cultural perspective itself, naturally blending with the topic, delivery and content of the course itself.
 It could be a presentation, artefact, dramatic piece – who knows?

 The teacher’s judgement on the quality of the response will be included in our reports to parents and feedback to students.